datastax/dsbulk/manual/settings.md

 Workflow Engine-specific settings.

-#### ---engine.maxConcurrentReads _&lt;number&gt;_

-The maximum number of range reads that can be issued concurrently for the same table.

-Applies only to read workflows; ignored otherwise.

-The special syntax `NC` can be used to specify a number of threads that is a multiple of the number of available cores, e.g. if the number of cores is 8, then 4C = 4 * 8 = 32 threads.

-Default: **4**.

 #### ---engine.maxMappingThreads _&lt;string&gt;_

 The maximum number of threads to allocate for serializing and deserializing, as well as for mapping records or results.